-Catalytic converters
+Catalytic converter

-This vehicle is equipped with catalytic converters in the exhaust system.
+This model is equipped with a catalytic converter in the exhaust system.

 The exhaust system is hot after operation.
-To prevent a fire hazard or burns:
+To prevent a fire hazard or

-- Do not park the vehicle near possible fire hazards such as grass or other materials that easily burn. - Park the vehicle in a place where pedestrians or children are not likely to touch the hot exhaust system. - Make sure that the exhaust system has cooled down before doing any maintenance work. - Do not allow the engine to idle more than a few minutes.
+Do not park the vehicle near possible fire hazards such as grass or other materials that easily burn.

+- Park the vehicle in a place where pedestrians or children are not likely to touch the hot exhaust system. - Make sure that the exhaust system has cooled down before doing any maintenance work. - Do not allow the engine to idle more than a few minutes.
 Long idling can cause a build-up of heat.